National AEM Center Seeks State Partners for 2020-2024 AEM Cohort

 - TA for your Interagency Collaborative: Each stakeholder group in your Interagency Collaborative (see #1) will work with AEM Center TA Specialists with expertise in those respective areas to implement practices that are directly relevant to each setting.
 Technical assistance for each group in the Interagency Collaborative will be less intensive than that for the Leadership Team.
 Video conferences between each stakeholder group and their AEM Center TA Specialists will be held quarterly for up to two hours, depending on the needs of the group.

 - Maintain communication and coordination with your AEM Interagency Collaborative.
 The kick-off convening described in #2 will mark the beginning of your state-wide and cross-agency AEM initiative.
 On a quarterly basis, your Leadership Team will meet for up to two hours (virtually or in person) with your Interagency Collaborative for progress updates and continuous coordination of efforts.
 An AEM Center TA Specialist will be available to participate in these meetings upon request.
-A final one-day, in-person convening of your Leadership Team, Interagency Collaborative, and AEM Center staff will be held in late 2023 or early 2024.
+A final one-day convening of your Leadership Team, Interagency Collaborative, and AEM Center staff will be held in late 2023 or early 2024.

 - Participate in the AEM Cohort.
 Bi-monthly, your own Leadership Team will meet virtually with the Leadership Teams from the other four AEM States to exchange resources, share findings, and solve common problems.
 These video conferences will be facilitated by an AEM Center TA Specialist.